TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

     * _Fort Tigné_: a polygonal fort build in Marsamxett Harbour, Malta by the Knights Hospitaller 1793–1795<sup>[21]</sup>.
 _(I know the Knights of Malta built forts on at least one of the Carribean island colonies they controlled but I can't find any information, so I went with the ones on Malta __-Jess__)_

 * The Circle of Ossus now have more random names for their caravels and galleons.
-These names have been taken from [The Medieval Beastiary](<https://www.bestiary.ca/index.html>). _(For a secret-order-of-European-scientists feel. _White Jaguar_ and _White Turtle_ are the only names that were not in a medieval beastiary, and _White Merle_ has been used instead of _White Blackbird_ due to "blackbird" already having a colour in it  __-Jess__)_
+These names have been taken from [The Medieval Beastiary](<https://www.bestiary.ca/index.html>) and _The Key of Solomon_. _(For a secret-order-of-European-scientists/exorcist feel. _White Jaguar_ and _White Turtle_ are the only names that were not in a medieval beastiary, and _White Merle_ has been used instead of _White Blackbird_ due to "blackbird" already having a colour in it  __-Jess__)_

 * Privateers now have the following additional random names:
     * _Adventure_: